openziti/ziti-tunnel-sdk-c/BUILD.md

 threads your CPU has.
 You may also want to add that to your preset using the `jobs` property, see the [presets documentation][1] for more details.

-## How to Build with OpenSSL

-Some features, like PKCS11, require OpenSSL.
-Mbed-TLS is more tolerate of legacy deployment scenarios.
-If you want to build with OpenSSL, you can use the `ci-linux-x64-static-libssl` preset with the following modifications to substitute `openssl` for `mbedtls`.

-Build with OpenSSL by running `./scripts/openssl-build.bash [x64|arm64|arm]`.

 ## Cross-compile with Docker

 You can cross-compile the distribution-specific Linux package or the generic binary with Docker.
 Both approaches use an